Vaudeville Theater ambush: Background

 Harris knew gunman Ben Thompson from their service in the army.
 In 1880, Thompson spent some time at the Vaudeville, gambling heavily alongside Harris' partner, Joe Foster, and with Thompson losing.
 Thompson left in what was referred to as a "bad mood", and although it was reported he made threats, that has never been substantiated.
 Thompson returned to Austin, where in addition to being Chief of Police, he owned the Iron Front Saloon.
 Harris and Foster sent word to Thompson that he was no longer welcome in their establishment.
 Had Harris simply told Thompson that, rather than vocally expressing that Thompson was not welcome in his business in public, the matter would have likely stopped there.
 However, upon receiving word that Harris was telling many people that he told Thompson he wasn't welcome and he wasn't to return, Thompson simply returned on July 11, 1882.
 Vaudeville Variety Theater manager Billy Simms met Thompson on the street, and tried to persuade him to avoid the Vaudeville, but was unsuccessful.
 Thompson entered, and approached the bartender, and told him to pass word to both Foster and Harris that he intended to "close this damn whorehouse".
 Although it can be taken different ways, he likely meant that he intended to stay all night there, rather than meaning it literally.

 Thompson had a drink with jeweler Leon Rouvant, then departed.
 Meanwhile, Billy Simms went upstairs and put on his guns and warned Harris, who then went and obtained a shotgun, after which he placed himself behind a screen in view of the front door, where he waited for Thompson for at least ten minutes.
 This would be the second mistake Harris would make in the matter.
 Thompson had gone outside, visiting with people on the street that he knew.
 Thompson returned, not actually entering but rather standing just outside the doorway, and saw Harris with the shotgun, but at first said nothing.
 After a few minutes, with Harris still watching Thompson, the latter finally said, "What are you going to do with that shotgun, you damned son of a bitch?"
 To which Harris replied, "You kiss my ass, you son of a bitch!"
 Within seconds, two shots rang out.
 At least one witness would later state that after the verbal exchange, it was one or two minutes later that the shots were fired, but in fact it was only a matter of a couple of seconds at the most.
 According to some witnesses, Thompson had seen Harris, but did not initially enter the saloon.
-Instead, he waited, watched, allowed two ladies to enter by holding the doors for them, then passed the beforeimentioned verbal exchange, after which the two shots were fired almost immediately.
+Instead, he waited, watched, allowed two ladies to enter by holding the doors for them, then passed the before mentioned verbal exchange, after which the two shots were fired almost immediately.